luyadev/luya/docs/guide/app-speed.md

 ## Page Caching

-Since version 3.0 of LUYA Cms its als possible to cache the whole page.
+> since CMS 3.0

+It is als possible to cache the whole page response.
+This dramatically improves the page speed and is recommend to setup whenever its possible.
+By default the data is in the cache for 2 hours but will be destroyed when you edit or move blocks around on the given page.

 ![CMS Page Caching](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/page-caching.png "CMS Page Caching")

-When enabled, the whole page will be cached including all blocks, therefore dynamically generated data in blocks will not be updated.
+Keepp in mind, that when enabled, the whole page will be cached including all blocks, therefore **dynamically generated data in blocks will not be updated**!

 ## Database